Art Criticism

 by Gabriella Niero

-The light veil of emotion moves freely across the canvas.
-This touch defines Cristina Maria Savin, a young painter of our times, who plunges into the corners of the psychic to create a new visionary art where history and nature intertwine, where rationality and instinct combine.
+The light veil of emotion flows freely across the canvas, defining the work of Cristina Maria Savin, a young painter of our times who dives deep into the psyche to create a new visionary art where history and nature intertwine, and rationality merges with instinct.

-Ancestral shapes, globes and cells, anthropomorphic profiles, female faces in the shade and vegetal arabesques emerge from the basic structure, marked by a distinctive sign.
-The dream atmosphere takes one’s eye: it is a free world that opens to boundless spaces.
+Ancestral shapes, globes, cells, anthropomorphic profiles, shaded female faces, and vegetal arabesques emerge from the basic structure, each marked by a distinctive touch.
+The dreamlike atmosphere captures the viewer’s eye, revealing a free world that opens into boundless spaces.

-Maria Cristina Savin’s pictorial poetry immediately reveals its emotional essence.
-It is a journey of the senses through the emotional content of the colors which, enclosed in elegant background paintings, unfold into many evolutions.
-I am amazed by the genuine, refined composition, by the smallest sign that becomes a trade mark of the shape giving it an abstract dimension at the same time.
+Cristina Maria Savin’s pictorial poetry immediately unveils its emotional core.
+It is a sensory journey through the emotional richness of colors, which, enclosed in elegant background compositions, unfold into countless evolutions.
+I am captivated by the genuine, refined composition, where even the smallest mark becomes a signature, giving form and abstract depth at the same time.

-The pulse seems to follow an internal rhythm, a dynamic beat following a matter of intimate nature, perhaps related to memory, not without a subtle spiritual search.
-To pursue those pure lines with one’s eyes is to live the experience of knowing the deep layers of the soul.
-It is the journey that the artist makes into the unknown of the rhythmic fusion of sign and color so that she can compare perceptions with some emotional questions and bring to the surface, from the deepest corners of one’s psychic, from the layers of the matter, from the infinite labyrinths of the thought, those answers that give meaning to our existence.
+Her pulse seems to follow an inner rhythm, a dynamic beat driven by something intimate, perhaps rooted in memory, interwoven with a subtle spiritual search.
+To trace these pure lines with the eye is to experience the depth of the soul’s layers.
+It is a journey the artist embarks on, exploring the unknown through the rhythmic fusion of sign and color, seeking to match perceptions with emotional questions.
+From the deepest corners of the psyche, from the layers of matter and the infinite labyrinths of thought, she draws forth answers that give meaning to our existence.

-The larval figures in the giant cavity melt together in a chromatic magma.
-They pulse suspended in the air.
-They may symbolically define nature’s womb which greets the inexplicable mystery of life.
-To this is added a clear technique that Maria Cristina Savin cultivates with admirable attention.
-The fluid paint of the brush, with transparent parts, highlights the glossy effect of the details, gives ease to the consistency of the geometry that, just like large cells, moves like the bodies in the vitalist rhythm of the composition.
-They represent the voices of the soul, sometimes passionate and ardent when in red tones, sometimes calm and silent when dissolved in azure.
-They melt and mingle in order to become a whole with the color till they become a living breath, almost an anthropomorphic, expressionist yell that explodes in the rigor of the structure.
+Larval figures emerge from a vast cavity, blending together in a chromatic magma, pulsing as if suspended in air.
+They may symbolically represent nature’s womb, welcoming the inexplicable mystery of life.
+Adding to this is the precise technique that Cristina Maria Savin cultivates with admirable care.
+The fluid brushstrokes, with their transparent parts, enhance the glossiness of the details, lending a lightness to the geometry that, like large cells, moves with a vitalistic rhythm through the composition.
+These shapes echo the voices of the soul—sometimes passionate and fiery in red tones, sometimes calm and quiet when softened into shades of azure.
+They blend together, becoming one with the color until they transform into a living breath, almost an anthropomorphic, expressionistic cry that bursts through the structure’s precision.

-That is why the painting of this sensitive author must be seen and understood in depth.
-Behind it, there is the desire to reach a truth of the senses.
-Therefore, Symbolism and Surrealism reside on the painter’s shoulders, but with no trace of effort or exhibitionism.
-There is rather an invisible thread linking the mind to the heart, in the secret desire to meditate, through painting, to the secret pulse of life.
+This is why Cristina Maria Savin’s work must be observed and understood deeply.
+Beneath it lies a profound desire to uncover a truth of the senses.
+Her art, rooted in Symbolism and Surrealism, bears no trace of strain or exhibitionism.
+Instead, there is an invisible thread connecting the mind to the heart, driven by a secret desire to meditate, through painting, on the hidden pulse of life.